- Cyber Security is a major concern and a necessity for all businesses, regardless of their industry.

 - Use of social engineering is also on the increase through both broad and specifically targeted campaigns

-The substantial amount of both personal identifiers as well as the sensitive nature of the data:
+The substantial amount of both personal identifiers, as well as the sensitive nature of the data, makes healthcare a target for cyber attacks.

 - regaining access to your systems,